Supporting Question: “Does where you were born matter?”

 Perspective of Wong Kim Ark:

-Students will review the document detailing Wong Kim Ark as a citizen of the United States and eligible to return from a trip to China.
+Students will review the document describing Wong Kim Ark as a person born in the United States and eligible to return from a trip to China.
 Students will employ the National Archives Analyze a written document form to explore the document.
 Can they identify evidence of his citizenship?

 Perspective of the US Supreme Court: